-The accompanying consolidated financial statements are intended only to present the financial position, financial performance, and cash flows in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations and SIC Interpretations approved by the Financial Supervisory Commission, R.O.C.
+The accompanying parent-company-only financial statements are intended only to present the financial position, financial performance, and cash flows in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers".
 The standards, procedures and practices to audit such financial statements are those generally accepted and applied in the Republic of China.

 The auditors' report and the accompanying financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
 If there is any conflict between, or any difference in the interpretation of the English and Chinese language auditors' report and financial statements, the Chinese version shall prevail.

-Consolidated Balance Sheets
+Balance Sheets

-December 31, 2014 and 2013, (Expressed in Thousands of New Taiwan Dollars)
+December 31, 2014 and 2013 (Expressed in Thousands of New Taiwan Dollars)